Welcome to DREAM

 Brandon serves as Principal at DREAM Charter High School.
 Originally from South Jamaica, Queens, NY, he wants to ensure that future generations are prepared to address the major social and environmental issues of the future.

 In his previous role as DREAM’s Director of Curriculum and Instruction, he worked to cultivate the next generation of leaders by guiding teachers in creating learning opportunities rooted in the pedagogy of play – a mission that he carries into his work as Principal.
 Developing historically-informed methods of resisting oppression is a critical tenet of his pedagogy and he believes students should see their education as an instrument for social change and be fully engaged with the process while doing it.

 At DREAM, we believe that every child deserves a beautiful space to play, learn, and grow.
-DREAM Charter High School is located at 439 East 115th Street in East Harlem – and in the near future, moving to its brand-new home, a state-of-the-art school located in the Mott Haven section of the South Bronx.
-At capacity, it will serve 1,300 Pre-K-12 DREAM scholars.
+DREAM Charter High School is located at 20 Bruckner Boulevard, a brand-new, state-of-the-art school located in the Mott Haven section of the South Bronx that is also the future home of DREAM Mott Haven Elementary and Middle Schools.